caslabs/cheatsheets/README.md

 # wikisheets
-Open collaboration template to compress course materials
+A template to compress course materials